Mr-Destructive/mr-destructive.github.io/content/tils/2022-07-11-Neovim-Vim-keymaper.md

 ---
 templateKey: til
-title: "Map Vimscript Keymaps to Lua with a single function"
-description: "Takeout the vimscript keymaps into lua with a single function call in Neovim"
+description: Takeout the vimscript keymaps into lua with a single function call in Neovim
-date: 2022-07-11 22:30:00
 status: published-til
 slug: vimscript-to-lua-keymapper
+title: Map Vimscript Keymaps to Lua with a single function
+date: 2022-07-11T22:30:00.000Z
-tags: ['vim', 'lua',]
+tags:
+  - vim
+  - lua
 ---

 ## Introduction